 How KYC Helps Prevent Insurance Fraud Cases

-Insurance fraud is not a fringe problem.
-According to the FBI, it costs the U.S. over $80 billion annually, and industry data suggests that 10% or more of property-casualty claims may be fraudulent.
+Insurance fraud costs U.S. insurers more than $80 billion every year, according to the FBI.
+Industry data suggests that 10% or more of property-casualty claims may be fraudulent.
 Fake claims, stolen identities, and forged documents hit every stage of the insurance lifecycle.
 Without a rigorous identity verification layer, insurers are exposed at policy issuance, at claims submission, at account changes, and everywhere in between.

-Electronic Know Your Customer (EKYC) is how leading carriers are closing that gap: using technology-driven identity verification to confirm who they're dealing with at every critical moment, before fraud has a chance to take hold.
+Electronic Know Your Customer (EKYC) is how leading carriers are closing that gap.
+Technology-driven identity verification confirms who insurers are dealing with at every critical moment, before fraud has a chance to take hold.
+KYC helps prevent insurance fraud by stopping bad actors at the source rather than discovering losses after payouts have already been made.

 Key takeaways

-- The scale is significant: Insurance fraud costs U.S. insurers over $80 billion per year, with some estimates suggesting fraud accounts for more than 10% of all property-casualty claims.
+- Insurance fraud costs U.S. insurers more than $80 billion per year, with some estimates suggesting fraud accounts for more than 10% of all property-casualty claims.

-- Multi-layered defense works: Effective EKYC combines biometric verification, document authentication, and database cross-referencing to confirm identity at every stage of the policy lifecycle.
+- Effective KYC combines biometric verification, document authentication, and database cross-referencing to confirm identity at every stage of the policy lifecycle, from onboarding through claims settlement.

-- IAL2 is the standard: Proof meets IAL2, the federal standard for remote identity proofing, verifying that policyholders, claimants, and agents are who they claim to be before any transaction moves forward.
+- Proof meets IAL2, the federal standard for remote identity proofing, verifying that policyholders, claimants, and agents are who they claim to be before any transaction moves forward.

 Insurance fraud does not happen in a vacuum.
 Stopping it takes a collective effort: insurers, law enforcement agencies, state fraud bureaus, and industry organizations all play a role.
-But technology is the force multiplier.
-As digital transactions increase and customer interactions move online, robust EKYC systems give insurers the tools to detect, deter, and stop fraud at scale.
+Technology is the force multiplier.
+As digital transactions increase and customer interactions move online, robust KYC systems give insurers the tools to detect, deter, and stop fraud at scale.

-Here is where EKYC creates the most impact across the insurance fraud landscape.
+Here is where KYC creates the most impact across the insurance fraud landscape.

 Common tactics: